(1) Unclutter Every Room

 Too many minor breaks and cracks make houses look as if it has not been maintained.
 This may raise red flags in the minds of buyers.
 We don’t want to put any obstacle in front of YES, I’LL BUY IT!
 For example, holes in walls, cracks in the drywall, ceiling, and switch plates.
 Even faded or yellowing switch plates look quite unappealing to someone looking for their next “new” home.
 Patch up and paint those holes.
 Fix leaky faucets.
 Usually a handyman can make these repairs in short time and without a big price tag.
 Contact me if you need help finding one.

 First impressions are still important.
 If your grass is dead, start watering it until it greens up again (daily for 20 minutes should do it quickly).
 Start mowing and edging regularly.
 Clean off cobwebs and dirt around the doorknob and windows.
-Remove clutter and extra furniture from the porch.
-Painting the front door a bright color such as red, yellow, or blue has proven very popular.
+Remove junk and extra furniture from the porch.
+Painting the front door a bright color such as red has proven very popular.
 Ensure there is ample lighting (potential buyers drive at dusk when lights should be on).

 If it’s financially feasible, consider upgrading very dated items in your house.
 Here are some high-impact items to upgrade: remove dated wallpaper, update faucets and light fixtures, and paint the interior.
 If the carpet can’t be professionally cleaned effectively, replace it.